Contrast-Security-OSS/docs/content/installation/service/ServiceConfig.md

 The configuration YAML consists of four sections.
 The agent and service may share a common configuration file, but only some options and sections are applicable to each process.

 * `contrast`: Options for locating and communicating with the Dashboard of the Contrast interface.
-If using separate configuration files for the agents and service, the options for connecting with Contrast UI should be defined on for the service.
+If using separate configuration files for the agents and service, the options for connecting with Contrast UI should be defined for the service.
   * `url`: URL to connect to the Contrast application
   * `api_key`: Organization's API key
   * `service_key`: Service Key of Organization